 1.4.8.1.1 “Dedicated Resource Peaking Capability” means the sum of «Customer Name»’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.

-1.4.8.1.2 “PLVS Daily Limit” means the total amount of PLVS Energy, in megawatts hours, «Customer Name» schedules during any single day of a PLVS Event.
+1.4.8.1.2 “PLVS Daily Limit” means the total amount of PLVS Energy, in megawatt-hours, «Customer Name» schedules during any single day of a PLVS Event.

 1.4.8.1.3 “PLVS Energy” means energy scheduled by «Customer Name» for a PLVS Event in excess of the maximum hourly energy amounts listed in section 1.4.2 of this exhibit.